kshulgina/codetta/README.md

 Notice that the input argument is the prefix of the fasta file, without the '.fna'.

-This python program create several files, which are used by subsequent programs:
+This python program create several files, which are used by the subsequent step:

-- `examples/GCA_000442605.1.sequence_pieces.fna` and `.ssi` index: input nucleotide sequence, broken into pieces <100,000 nt
+- `examples/GCA_000442605.1.sequence_pieces.fna`: input nucleotide sequence, broken into pieces <100,000 nt
-- `examples/GCA_000442605.1.preliminary_translation.faa` and `.ssi` index: six-frame standard genetic code translation
+- `examples/GCA_000442605.1.preliminary_translation.faa`: six-frame standard genetic code translation
 - `examples/GCA_000442605.1.temp_files/` is a temporary directory which stores the `hmmscan` result files

 This step may take a while, depending on the size of the input nucleotide sequence.
 Rough estimate of about an hour on a single CPU core to analyze a ~12 Maa six-frame translation of a typical 6 Mb bacterial genome.
-However, _Nasuia deltocephalinicola_ has a small 112 Kb genome, so this will take only a minute.
+However, _N. deltocephalinicola_ has a small 112 Kb genome, so this will take only a minute.

-If you intend to analyze a large number of genomes, we recommend parallelizing the computationally-intensize `hmmscan` step of the analysis over many machines on a computing cluster.
+If you intend to analyze a large number of genomes, we recommend parallelizing the computationally-intensive `hmmscan` step of the analysis over many machines on a computing cluster.
 To do this, you will need to modify the code in the `codetta.py` file.
 Instructions can be found in the comment at the bottom of the `hmmscan_jobs()` function.

 Next step is to process the `hmmscan` alignment files into an alignment summary file.
 This can be simply done with

 	python codetta_summary.py examples/GCA_000442605.1
 And that's it!
 An alignment summary file is created (called `examples/GCA_000442605.1.alignment_summary.txt.gz`) that can be used as input for the `codetta_infer` program as described above.
 The `examples/GCA_000442605.1.temp_files/` has also been cleaned and deleted.

 ### Bonus: downloading nucleotide sequences from GenBank